 Inferred lineage discovery is a resource-consuming Spark application that performs across the product between different data source fingerprints.
-It is necessary to start with large number of executors with large amount of memory allocated for each executor.
+You should start with a large number of Spark executors (worker nodes) with a large amount of memory allocated for each executor.

 Best practices for lineage discovery

-Most Data Catalog jobs, including lineage discovery, can now be triggered from the user interface.
-Previously, such jobs were kicked off using the command line interface (CLI).
+Most Data Catalog jobs, including lineage discovery, can be triggered from the user interface.
 See Managing jobs for details.